meggibbins/201799539_final_project/README.md

 This analysis is aimed at public health professionals who would be interested in understanding the impact of greenspace on mental well-being.The analysis could provide insights to develop interventions aimed at improving mental health outcomes in urban areas.

-**Data**

-- Area of greenspace comes from the Land Use by Ward dataset from the Greater London Authority, published in 2023.
-The dataset was accessed via Urban Big Data Centre.

-- Mental health data comes from the 'Prevalence of Common Mental Health Problems, Borough' dataset published in 2023 by the Greater London Authority.
-The dataset was accessed via Urban Big Data Centre.

-- London boroughs shapefile came from Greater London Authority's Statistical GIS Boundary Files for London dataset.

 **Aims + objectives**